sandipsapkota1/bill/README.md

 # backfeed
-Simple Bootstrap 3 form validation without JQuery
+Simple Bootstrap 3 form validation without JQuery.

+Backfeed uses the HTMLFormInput API's knowledge of itself to apply styling to valid HTML inputs in a form.
+It makes no attempt to enforce rules, and will not catch any violation of format that the browser's implementation of HTML input validation would not catch.

 ##Prerequisites